26th September 2018

 Webinar 6: Working with employers.
 Meeting Gatsby Benchmarks #5 & #6

-Wednesday 14th November – register when you sign up to access the Careers Leader starter pack
+Wednesday 14th November – sign up to access the recording within the Careers Leader starter pack

 One of the challenges of running a careers programme inside a school or college is that it can be difficult to bring the world of work to life.
 The students will have spent all of their lives to date in the home or in education and many of their teachers may have done the same.
 To address this it is important to bring in a range of perspectives from employers and other workers, and also to provide opportunities for students to gain direct experience of the workplace.
 Gatsby Benchmark #5 sets the challenging target that every year, from age 11 to age 18, students should have at least one meaningful encounter with an employer.
 Gatsby Benchmark #6 sets an expectation that students should have at least two experiences of the workplace before they leave school or college.